.

 Karon Beach ⛱️

 Karon is one of the longest beaches in Phuket, ranking 3rd on our beach popularity page.
-It enjoys a 3 kilometres stretch of white sand, a decent choice of dining and nightlife, and never seems to draw crowds of tourists, which is a good thing.
+It enjoys a 3 kilometres stretch of white sand, a decent choice of dining and nightlife, and never seems to draw crowds of tourists.